Don't you just love the Washington terminology trying to walk back his comments?

 I think I know what your frustration is.

-We got conservatism in each of these guys, but there's some things there that we're not crazy about in each of them, too.
+We got conservatism in each of these guys, but there's some things there that we're not crazy about in each of them, too, or at least we're not sure about.

-Uh either one of them may be kick-ass when it comes to national security, but on social issues, we think we may end up with the next Arnold Schwarzenegger.
+Either one of them may be kick-ass when it comes to national security, but on social issues, we think we may end up with the next Arnold Schwarzenegger.

-And might do it again, and has not been good on tax cuts.
+It has not been good on tax cuts.

 There doesn't seem to be one of these candidates who's simply articulating conservatism as the driving force and reason he wants the job.

-And I totally agree, Rob.
+And I totally agree, Russia.

 In order to make the country a better country because of those principles.